 Mandatory sentences can reduce the discretion of a judge or prosecutor in making sentencing recommendations, and even then, other serious effects of a DUI charge or conviction are not even dealt with through the traditional criminal justice system.
 For example, license suspensions are nearly universal penalties for someone convicted of a DUI, and that is handled exclusively by the Pennsylvania Department of Transportation (PDOT).
 PDOT also controls the reinstatement of a suspended license after the term of suspension has run.

-The knowledgeable and experienced criminal defense attorneys at Perna & Abracht know how a DUI charge can affect your life and the lives of your family.
+The knowledgeable and experienced criminal defense attorneys in Chester County at Perna & Abracht, LLC know how a DUI charge can affect your life and the lives of your family.
 Your right to drive, your job, and even your freedom are instantly at stake once you are charged.
 We also know the multitude of ways in which the most serious effects of a DUI charge can be mitigated, reduced, or eliminated entirely.
 We will take a case to trial if that best serves our clients’ interest.
 When the most important parts of your life are threatened by a criminal charge, you cannot settle for anything less than the best defense available.
 The police and prosecutors will not hold anything back – why should we?